How to design and implement a vehicle wash bay

 Step 7: Design and quotation

 Our team collates all of the information and checks conducted up until this point to produce a detailed design of the vehicle wash bay.
 All parameters are checked against compliance criteria to ensure the wash bay meets and exceeds local water authority requirements.
-Design elements include size of wash bay, size and location of silt sump, pre-treatment solutions, and discharge systems of wastewater and stormwater as appropriate.
+Design elements include the size of the wash bay, the size and location of the silt sump, pre-treatment solutions, and discharge systems of wastewater and stormwater as appropriate.

 Step 8: Installation